elastic/connectors/README.md

 - [**Native connectors**](https://www.elastic.co/guide/en/enterprise-search/current/native-connectors.html) using our fully managed service on Elastic Cloud

 ℹ️ For an overview of the steps involved in deploying connector clients refer to [**Connector clients**](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+You can get started quickly using Docker, using [these instructions](./docs/docker.md).
 We also have an end-to-end tutorial using the [PostgreSQL connector client](https://www.elastic.co/guide/en/enterprise-search/current/postgresql-connector-client-tutorial.html).